Tips on Guidelines for Selecting a Trusted Roofing Contractor

 Colorado Roofing Association contractor members, upon joining the association, fulfill the following eligibility requirements:

-- A current Colorado Worker's Compensation Certificate reflecting roofing or sheet metal classification.
+Documentation of current Colorado Worker's Compensation Coverage reflecting roofing or sheet metal classifications.

 When it’s time to select a Denver roofing company, or a roofing contractor, remember that all roofing contractors are not alike.
 A new roof is a big investment.
 Take your time and make a smart decision.
 Use good common sense and follow these guidelines.

 Don’t sign anything!
 Know that anything you sign — no matter what you are told — is a binding contract!

 Don’t sign a contract or proposal without a price.
 As of 6/6/2012, contracts MUST HAVE a price (not just a phrase saying they’ll do the roof for whatever the insurance company pays).